cloudcheflabs/chango-private-docs/docs/user-guide/chango-cdc.md

-# Chango Data Capture Using Chango CDC
+# Change Data Capture Using Chango CDC

 [Chango CDC](https://github.com/cloudcheflabs/chango-cdc) is Change Data Capture application to catch CDC data of database and send CDC data to Chango.